algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/management/weeklyReports/week3.md

 - Start initial work on technical specifications
 - Finalise the prototype
 - Maintain the delivery timeline by completing what can be done independently

+### Conclusion

+The team demonstrated focus and productivity, making significant strides on documentation and the prototype.
+However, progress is approaching a ceiling due to the absence of client validation.
+Without timely feedback, technical and design work may need revisions, putting the overall schedule at risk.
+Next week’s success hinges on unlocking this input.